koenrane/KR-new-site/content/date-me.md

 - Being good at STEM is also hot
 - Non-avoidant attachment style
 - Reasonably physically fit
-- The kind of girl who would have refused to obey in [the Milgram experiment](https://en.wikipedia.org/wiki/Milgram_experiment) 🥰 [^ethical]
+- The kind of girl [^ethical]who would have refused to obey in [the Milgram experiment](https://en.wikipedia.org/wiki/Milgram_experiment) 🥰
 - Spontaneous and medium-adventurous, but not to the point where you're trying to backflip out of a plane while naked even though it's 10:30PM and we have an early morning the next day...
 - Some dispositional _je ne sais quoi_ which makes me feel at ease
   [^ethical]: AKA, ethical in the "I'll actually stand up in real life" way and not just ethical in the "I'll talk for hours about the nature of goodness" way.